 Robin Reid provided the club with a guide for leaders and whips.
 This has been of great value for leaders particularly

-thanks to the Tuesday rides organisers.
+thanks to the Tuesday rides organizers.

 Box Hill Golf Club was the venue for our annual dinner with 85 attending.
 This function was superbly organised by

 Lindsay Ballard with strong assistance from husband Bob and from Ann Anvari.
-You have raised the bar to new
+You have raised the bar to new levels.
+Thanks.

 The picture and pizza night was a great success and with the increasing size of the club these nights should multiply.